thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 The second dataset we used comes from the London Data store and constitutes ~[650MB of all property sales](https://data.london.gov.uk/dataset/average-house-prices-borough) between 1995–2014.
-This data comes in “glorious” CSV flavor, with several files using different column layouts and so, of course, requiring special, manual treatment.
+This data comes in "glorious" CSV flavor, with several files using different column layouts and so, of course, requiring special, manual treatment.
 Oh the joy!